-If natural drainage is obstructed by irrigation channel, rail or road embankments, it will not be able to pass the rainwater of catchment.
+If waterlogging definition is considered, natural drainage obstructed by irrigation channel, rail or road embankments, it will not be able to pass the rainwater of catchment.
 There will thus be flooding of land and consequent waterlogging.

 The arterial drainage or Nadi may not have adequate capacity to pass the heaviest floods in the entire catchment.